freemindhv/tq.NET/README.md

 ###Retrieve Stream information
-You can retrieve infromations about a given Stream, however you will not get any Informations if the Stream is offline..'
+You can retrieve infromations about a given Stream, however you will not get any Informations if the Stream is offline..
 ```
 tq /S VALUE
 tq -S VALUE